CPC and World Political Parties Summit: Proceedings

 The summit followed days after the 100th Anniversary of the Chinese Communist Party.
 International Department Vice Minister Guo Yezhou stated that the Summit's purpose was to "help the international community adjust more quickly to the rise of China," and for the Chinese government to increase its "understanding, support, and companionship" from other nations.

 More than twenty heads of state from developing countries made speeches congratulating the party on its one-hundredth anniversary, some of them thanking China for the masks and vaccines provided for COVID-19 response efforts.

 Xi Jinping was the keynote speaker.
 He called on political parties worldwide to shoulder historic responsibility for the pursuit of the people's wellbeing and progress of mankind.
 He also renewed a call to work towards building a community with a shared future for mankind, and voiced rejection towards technology blockades, developmental decoupling, as well as unilateralism, hegemony, and power politics.
+Some outside analysts interpreted the summit as an attempt to build a bloc opposed to liberal democracies.
 Xi stated that China's modernization demonstrated that the Chinese model was a viable alternative to Western modes of development and that China was willing to share its experience with other countries.